Scroll to top

 Our operations in Bogota

-All operators hold valid SVSP credentials and are native Spanish speakers with extensive Bogota experience.
-Armoured vehicles are available for all assignments.
-Drivers are trained in anti-kidnap driving techniques and maintain real-time communication with our operations centre.
-For executives travelling to Bogota, we recommend a minimum package of security driver plus close protection officer for all movements outside the hotel.
+All our operators hold valid SVSP credentials and are native Spanish speakers with extensive Bogota experience.
+Armoured vehicles are available for all assignments, and drivers are trained in anti-kidnap driving techniques and real-time communications with our operations centre.
+For executives travelling to Bogota, the minimum recommended package is a security driver plus close protection officer for all movements outside the hotel.

 Threat Intelligence